fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 1. Log in to or enroll in [Apple Push Certificates Portal](https://identity.apple.com).
 2. Select **Create a Certificate**
-3. Upload your CSR and input a friendly name, such as "Fleet MDM."
+3. Upload your CSR and input a friendly name, such as "Fleet."
 4. Download the APNs certificate

 > Take note of the Apple ID you use to sign into Apple Push Certificates Portal.
 You'll need to use the same Apple ID when renewing your APNs certificate.